EnviroDIY/Arduino-SDI-12/docs/SupportedBoardsAndTimers.md

 ## AVR Boards

-### Available Processor Speeds and Timers

-#### ATmega164A/PA/324A/PA/644A/PA/1284/P:
-- Up to 20MIPS throughput at 20MHz
-  - Most Arduino boards are run at 16 or 8 MHz with a few at 12 MHz
-- Two 8-bit Timer/Counters with Separate Prescalers and Compare Modes
-  - Timers 0 and 2
-  - Prescalers available at 8/64/256/1024 on Timer 0
-  - Prescalers available at 8/32/64/128/256/1024 on Timer 2
-- One/two 16-bit Timer/Counter with Separate Prescaler, Compare Mode, and Capture Mode
-  - Timers 1 and 3
-  - Prescalers available at 8/64/256/1024 on Timers 1 and 3
-  - Timer 3 is only available on the 1284p

-#### ATmega640/V-1280/V-1281/V-2560/V-2561/V:
-- Up to 16 MIPS Throughput at 16MHz
-– Two 8-bit Timer/Counters with Separate Prescaler and Compare Mode
-  - Timers 0 and 2
-  - Prescalers available at 8/64/256/1024 on Timer 0
-  - Prescalers available at 8/32/64/128/256/1024 on Timer 2
-– Four 16-bit Timer/Counters with Separate Prescaler, Compare- and Capture Mode
-  - Timers 1, 3, 4, and 5
-  - Prescalers available at 8/64/256/1024 on Timer 1, 3, 4, and 5

-#### ATmega16U4/ATmega32U4:
-– Up to 16 MIPS Throughput at 16MHz
-– One 8-bit Timer/Counter with Separate Prescaler and Compare Mode
-  - Timer 0
-  - Prescalers available at 8/64/256/1024 on Timer 0
-– Two 16-bit Timer/Counter with Separate Prescaler, Compare- and Capture Mode
-  - Timers 1 and 3
-  - Prescalers available at 8/64/256/1024 on Timer 1 and 3
-– One 10-bit High-Speed Timer/Counter with PLL (64MHz) and Compare Mode
-  - Timer 4
-  - Prescalers available at 2/4/8/16/32/64/128/256/512/1024/2048/8192/169384 on Timer 4
-- There is no Timer 2 on the 16U4 or the 32U4

-#### ATtiny25/V / ATtiny45/V / ATtiny85/V:
-- Up to 20MIPS throughput at 20MHz
-  - Most Arduino boards are run at 16 or 8 MHz with a few at 12 MHz – One 8-bit Timer/Counter with Prescaler and Two PWM Channels
-  - Timer 0
-  - Prescalers available at 8/64/256/1024
-– One 8-bit High Speed Timer/Counter with Separate Prescaler
-  - Timer 1
-  - Prescalers available at 64/128/256/512/1024/2048/4096/8192/16384

-### Commonly Used Timers
+### Available Timers on AVR Boards

+#### ATmega164A/PA/324A/PA/644A/PA/1284/P

+> - Up to 20MIPS throughput at 20MHz
+>   - Most Arduino boards are run at 16 or 8 MHz with a few at 12 MHz
+> - Two 8-bit Timer/Counters with Separate Prescalers and Compare Modes
+>   - Timers 0 and 2
+>   - Prescalers available at 8/64/256/1024 on Timer 0
+>   - Prescalers available at 8/32/64/128/256/1024 on Timer 2
+> - One/two 16-bit Timer/Counter with Separate Prescaler, Compare Mode, and Capture Mode
+>   - Timers 1 and 3
+>   - Prescalers available at 8/64/256/1024 on Timers 1 and 3
+>   - Timer 3 is only available on the 1284p

+#### ATmega640/V-1280/V-1281/V-2560/V-2561/V

+> - Up to 16 MIPS Throughput at 16MHz
+> – Two 8-bit Timer/Counters with Separate Prescaler and Compare Mode
+>   - Timers 0 and 2
+>   - Prescalers available at 8/64/256/1024 on Timer 0
+>   - Prescalers available at 8/32/64/128/256/1024 on Timer 2
+> – Four 16-bit Timer/Counters with Separate Prescaler, Compare- and Capture Mode
+>   - Timers 1, 3, 4, and 5
+>   - Prescalers available at 8/64/256/1024 on Timer 1, 3, 4, and 5

+#### ATtiny25/V / ATtiny45/V / ATtiny85/V

+> - Up to 20MIPS throughput at 20MHz
+>   - Most Arduino boards are run at 16 or 8 MHz with a few at 12 MHz
+> – One 8-bit Timer/Counter with Prescaler and Two PWM Channels
+>   - Timer 0
+>   - Prescalers available at 8/64/256/1024
+> – One 8-bit High Speed Timer/Counter with Separate Prescaler
+>   - Timer 1
+>   - Prescalers available at 64/128/256/512/1024/2048/4096/8192/16384

+#### ATmega16U4/ATmega32U4

+> – Up to 16 MIPS Throughput at 16MHz
+> – One 8-bit Timer/Counter with Separate Prescaler and Compare Mode
+>   - Timer 0
+>   - Prescalers available at 8/64/256/1024 on Timer 0
+> – Two 16-bit Timer/Counter with Separate Prescaler, Compare- and Capture Mode
+>   - Timers 1 and 3
+>   - Prescalers available at 8/64/256/1024 on Timer 1 and 3
+> – One 10-bit High-Speed Timer/Counter with PLL (64MHz) and Compare Mode
+>   - Timer 4
+>   - Prescalers available at 2/4/8/16/32/64/128/256/512/1024/2048/8192/169384 on Timer 4
+>
+[!NOTE]
+There is no Timer 2 on the 16U4 or the 32U4

+### Timers Used by Arduino AVR Core

 - Timer 0
   - [The primary clock (millis)](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/wiring.c)
   - Fast hardware PWM